Proudly made in the

 Fortunately for us, the Turks and Caicos Islands are situated on an underwater plateau, and much of this plateau exhibits abrupt transitions between the Atlantic Ocean floor at around 11,000 (3.3 km) feet in depth, and the shallow 30-60 foot depths (9-18 meter) water on the plateau.
 Such terrain is not conducive to the extreme storm surges occasionally seen in other countries.

 The Turks and Caicos experiences very little annual rainfall, and unfortunately much of this occurs over only a few distinct tropical cyclones.
-Natural underground water lenses are replenished to a degree by such deluges, however the ground become over saturated with water and much is lost due to drainage to the ocean.
+Natural underground water lenses are replenished to a degree by such deluges, however, the ground becomes over-saturated with water and much is lost due to drainage to the ocean.

-An unpleasant by product of rainwater flooding is outbreaks in the local mosquito populations.
+An unpleasant by-product of rainwater flooding are outbreaks in the local mosquito populations.
 10-12 days after heavy rains, as if by clockwork, mosquitoes emerge.
 They tend to persist for a little more than a month unless strong breezes drive them away, or rainfall continues.

 As to be expected, a major storm can cause extended damage to utilities, especially when power and communication lines are hung on wood utility poles, which is largely the case throughout the Turks and Caicos.